ArchwayTrust/dfe_api/README.md

 Example PySpark code for extracting data from DfE Data API.

 It is recommended this notebook be loaded into Microsoft Fabric.
-It can however be run locally or in any other spark cluster with miniaml alteration.
+It can however be run locally or in any other spark cluster with minimal alteration.

 The code is still in an early stage and currently has no error handling or logging.